fdomig/RoadrunnerClient/README.md

 Install
 -------

-Run ./vendors.sh from the RoadrunnerClient root directory to install all dependencies.
+Run `install.sh` from the RoadrunnerClient root directory to install all dependencies and create all needed writeable directories.